 If the evaluation shows that the principles of the code have not been complied with, the supplier must rectify the problem and draw up a plan to ensure that the problems are not repeated.
 The purpose of the Code of Conduct is to improve conditions for those who work in Holmen's value chain, and it is therefore important that the suppliers are given an opportunity to correct shortcomings in the business.
 In the event of repeated failure to comply with the principles, however, the contract with the supplier may be terminated.

-In 2017 about a hundred strategically important suppliers were assessed with an average exceeding the pass mark.
-Only a few suppliers demonstrated significant shortcomings in individual areas, and these were tackled through action plans, which were followed up during the year.
+In 2018 about a hundred strategically important suppliers were assessed with an average exceeding the pass mark.
+Only a few suppliers demonstrated significant shortcomings in individual areas, and tthese were tackled through action plans that were followed up during the year, plus site visits in some cases.
 For more information please visit Supplier Code of Conduct.

 CEO and President of Holmen AB